meteor/meteor/content/blaze.md

 In this example, the template is rendered with an object with key `todo` as data context (we'll see below how to enforce that).
 We access the properties of the `todo`  using the mustache tag, such as `{{todo.text}}`.
 The default behaviour is to render that property as a string; however in some cases (such as `checked=={{todo.checked}}` it can be resolved as a boolean value).

-Note that simple string interpolations like this will never render HTML---so you don't need to perform safety checks for XSS.
+Note that simple string interpolations like this will always escape any HTML for you---so you don't need to perform safety checks for XSS.

 Additionally we can see an example of a *template helper*---`{{checkedClass}}` calls out to the `checkedClass` helper defined in a separate JavaScript file on the `todosItem` template: